 Modern invasions and occupations, however, tend to be economic and technological, and can be just as lethal.
 When telex machines were introduced to the islands in the 1970s, they operated in the Latin alphabet.
 A hasty Latinization was created, approved and implemented in 1976, even though the Latin alphabet ignored many features of Maldivian spoken language.
 Booklets were printed and dispatched to all atoll and island offices, as well as schools and merchant liners.
 The Thaana script, it seemed, was doomed.

-Yet when the new president, Maumoon Abdul Gayoom, took office in 1978, Thaana was welcomed back, and according to one source, literacy in the script is now above 95%.
+Yet when the new president, Maumoon Abdul Gayoom, took office in 1978, Thaana was welcomed back, and literacy in the script is now above 95%.

 The very fact that the islands’ government could unilaterally implement a Latin script, plus the fact that Thaana is anything but international, makes Thaana simultaneously (a) the standard usage of 300,000 people in the Maldives and (b) a potentially endangered alphabet — not least because the islands themselves are endangered.
 In 2009, the president of Maldives, Mohammed Nasheed, held a cabinet meeting underwater in scuba gear to raise awareness of rising sea levels.

 - How to write Dhivehi Alphabet in Thaana Script

 - How to Learn Dhivehi Language Books